superbrothers/kubernetes-docs/kubectl_debug.md

       --env stringToString         Environment variables to set in the container. (default []) -h, --help                       help for debug
       --image string               Container image to use for debug container.
-      --image-pull-policy string   The image pull policy for the container. (default "IfNotPresent") --quiet                      If true, suppress informational messages.
+      --image-pull-policy string   The image pull policy for the container.
+If left empty, this value will not be specified by the client and defaulted by the server.
+      --quiet                      If true, suppress informational messages.
-      --replace                    When used with '--copy-to', delete the original Pod --same-node                  When used with '--copy-to', schedule the copy of target Pod on the same node.
+      --replace                    When used with '--copy-to', delete the original Pod.
+      --same-node                  When used with '--copy-to', schedule the copy of target Pod on the same node.
+      --set-image stringToString   When used with '--copy-to', a list of name=image pairs for changing container images, similar to how 'kubectl set image' works. (default [])
       --share-processes            When used with '--copy-to', enable process namespace sharing in the copy. (default true) -i, --stdin                      Keep stdin open on the container(s) in the pod, even if nothing is attached.
-      --target string              When debugging a pod, target processes in this container name.
+      --target string              When using an ephemeral container, target processes in this container name.
   -t, --tty                        Allocate a TTY for the debugging container.
 ```